Tom Clancy's Splinter Cell: Pandora Tomorrow: Sales

+Awards

 GameSpot named Pandora Tomorrow the best Xbox game of March 2004.
 The editors of Computer Gaming World nominated Pandora Tomorrow for their 2004 "Action Game of the Year" award, which ultimately went to The Chronicles of Riddick: Escape from Butcher Bay.
+During the 8th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded Pandora Tomorrow with "Computer Action/Adventure Game of the Year", along with a nomination for "Console Action/Adventure Game of the Year".